anushaanand60/Portfolio-Risk-Engine/README.md

 # Portfolio-Risk-Engine

 Portfolio-Risk-Engine is a backend system for portfolio risk analytics.
-It ingests trade data, maintains portfolio positions, computes historical risk metrics, detects anomalous portfolio behavior, and classifies portfolio risk through a REST API.
+It ingests trade data, maintains portfolio positions, computes historical risk metrics, and detects anomalous portfolio behavior through a REST API.

 ![Architecture](docs/architecture.png)

 A trade is sent to the API, validated, and saved to the database.
-The system then generates updated statistical features, computes historical risk metrics, detects anomalies, classifies the risk regime, and logs alerts if thresholds are breached.
+The system then generates updated statistical features, computes historical risk metrics, detects anomalies, and logs alerts if thresholds are breached.

 ## Why this project?

 Portfolio-Risk-Engine was built to explore how backend systems and machine learning can work together in a production-style risk analytics pipeline.
 Instead of focusing on predicting market prices, the system focuses on processing streaming trades, generating portfolio analytics, detecting abnormal portfolio behavior, and serving low-latency risk assessments through a REST API.

-During development, the project was profiled and optimized by batching database queries, moving feature computation into memory, and caching machine learning models, reducing end-to-end pipeline latency by nearly 4×.
+During development, the project was profiled and optimized by batching database queries, moving feature computation into memory, and caching data, reducing end-to-end pipeline latency.

 ## Core Features